lulujordanna/dvia-2019/2.mapping-quantities/process/README.md

 ![Image of hand drawn sketches](https://github.com/lulujordanna/dvia-2019/blob/master/2.mapping-quantities/process/mappingQuantitiesSketches.JPG)

 Building off the exploratory excel graphs, I created three hand drawn sketches of possible ways to represent the data.
 I also incorporated into these options of additional datasets, particularly with an emphasis on comparing countries nuclear testing to the timeline of the [Comprehensive Nuclear-Test-Ban Treaty](https://en.wikipedia.org/wiki/Comprehensive_Nuclear-Test-Ban_Treaty).

+The first sketch uses shading in the background to represent the CTBTO.
+The x axis is the years (between 1995 - 2004) and the bubbles would highlight the countries that did testing before, during, and after the treaty was created.
+I selected the time range of 1995 - 2004 as this was the decade that the most countries did testing.
+Additional the size and position of the bubble would reflect the amount of tests per country/year.

+The second sketch extends the third excel example and would include arches around the bubble to reflect if a country has signed the treaty or not.
+The final examples adds to this but using shading to highlight the environmental impact of nuclear testing.
+The darker the black (when more tests occur) the more dangerous this is.
+While I really like this idea of incorporating the environmental and political data, I am unsure if I will be able to find accurate environmental data